 There are several providers of foster care in Tasmania and it is important that you find the right fit for you.
-However, it is important that you apply with only one provider and you will be asked at the point of enquiry if you have applied with any others.
-If you have, we will ask your permission to speak to them and obtain any records if necessary.
+It is important that you apply with only one provider and you will be asked at the point of enquiry if you have applied with any others.

-Aboriginal children will be placed in accordance with the Aboriginal Placement Principles pursuant to (Section 10 of the Children and Young Persons and Their Families Act 1997), which aims to preserve and enhance the identification of Aboriginal children and young people and their experience of belonging to their family, community and culture.
-The removal of an Aboriginal child or young person from their family is an option of last resort and the Child Safety Service will endeavour to place them with extended family or in the Aboriginal community.
+Aboriginal children will be placed in accordance with the Aboriginal Placement Principles, see (Section 10 of the Children, Young Persons and Their Families Act 1997).
+These principles, aim to preserve and enhance the identification of Aboriginal children and young people and their experience of belonging to their family, community and culture.
+The removal of an Aboriginal child or young person from their family is an option of last resort and the Child Safety Service will endeavour to place them with extended family or with another member of the Tasmanian Aboriginal community.

-If Aboriginal children are placed in foster care, Communities Tasmania has a responsibility to ensure preservation and enhancement of cultural identity and a sense of connectedness to family and community.
-Communities Tasmania has a responsibility to collaborate with recognised Aboriginal agencies and will be guided by that organisation in regard to a cultural plan for the child/young person.
+If Aboriginal children are placed in foster care, DECYP has a responsibility to ensure preservation and enhancement of cultural identity and a sense of connectedness to family and community.
+DECYP has a responsibility to collaborate with recognised Aboriginal agencies and will be guided by that organisation in regard to a cultural plan for the child or young person.

-Non-Aboriginal carers are assessed to care for Aboriginal children and must be able to demonstrate a level of understanding about the history and needs of the Aboriginal community and an ability to support Aboriginal children/young people.
+Non-Aboriginal carers are assessed to care for Aboriginal children and must be able to demonstrate understanding about the history and needs of the Aboriginal community and an ability to support Aboriginal children and young people.

 What about caring for children from a different culture to my own?

-For children and young people from diverse cultural backgrounds, Communities Tasmania will endeavour to place them within a kinship arrangement, with carers from their own cultural background.
-Where carers are from a different culture, we will seek to provide them with additional training, so that they can meet the child or young person’s cultural needs.
+For children and young people from diverse cultural backgrounds, DECYP will endeavour to place them within a kinship arrangement, with carers from their own cultural background.
+Where carers are from a different culture, we will help them to meet the child or young person’s cultural needs.

-For more information about becoming a Foster Carer, please contact the:
+For more information about becoming a foster carer, please contact us on:

 Phone: 1800 732 522